signalfx/integrations/collectd-docker/README.md

   * Set the CpuQuotaPercent and CpuSharesPercent configuration options to true
   * Configure the filter to emit the optional metrics.
 Please see the configuration details [here](#configuration)

-5. The optional dashboard `Docker Neighbours` offers visualizations based on the CPU quota and CPU shares metrics.
+5. The optional dashboard `Docker Neighbors` offers visualizations based on the CPU quota and CPU shares metrics.
 To view the dashboard:
   * Manually import the dashboard into your organization in SignalFx.
-    * Download the dashboard
+    * Download the [dashboard group](https://github.com/signalfx/integrations/blob/master/collectd-docker/dashboards/Page_Docker.json) with the optional dashboard
     * Click to open the Actions menu, hover over Import, then select Dashboard Group
     * Specify the path to the downloaded `Page_Docker.json` file
     * The new dashboard group should appear under Custom Dashboard Groups